dotnet/runtime/docs/coreclr/workflow/OfficalAndDailyBuilds.md

  * <https://dotnet.myget.org/gallery/dotnet-core>, and in particular you can see the builds of CoreCLR at
  * <https://dotnet.myget.org/feed/dotnet-core/package/nuget/Microsoft.NETCore.Runtime.CoreCLR>.

-Thus if your goal is just to get the latest bug fixes and features, you don't need to build CoreC*LR yourself you can simply add <https://dotnet.myget.org/F/dotnet-core/api/v3/index.json> to your Nuget Feed list.
+Thus if your goal is just to get the latest bug fixes and features, you don't need to build CoreCLR yourself you can simply add <https://dotnet.myget.org/F/dotnet-core/api/v3/index.json> to your Nuget Feed list.

 ## Package Version Numbers